-There are traditional concert venues like the Aggie Theatre, and more unorthodox locales like the Mishawaka Amphitheatre.
-Small businesses and nonprofits, like Avogadro’s Number and The Downtown Artery, offer live shows most days of the week.
+There are traditional concert venues like the Aggie Theatre and Washington’s, and more unorthodox locales like the Mishawaka Amphitheatre.
+Small businesses like Avogadro’s Number offer live shows most days of the week.

 #5: We’re a little odd, and proud of it.